 If you need legal assistance regarding stepparent adoption matters, contact us online or call us at (615) 800-7096 today for a free consultation with an experienced attorney.

 There is a special bond between a child and a parent.
 But sometimes that bond can be felt by a parent that is not biologically related to the child.
 If a parent’s spouse wishes to adopt a child, there are essential steps that must be taken to make this dream a reality, and it must be done correctly with little to no conflict.
 The Nashville family lawyers at Martin Heller Potempa & Sheppard, PLLC have helped families across Tennessee with the stepparent adoption process.
-We understand the legal issues you may be facing in the adoption and will guide you through the process.
+We understand the legal issues you may be facing in the adoption process and will guide you through the steps to make your family whole.

 The Adoption Process